Code-Institute-Submissions/denisklopotan-vegan-sneaker-store_JanResub/README.md

 So...my 5 minutes of Oscars speech has finally came ;D

 Always, big big thanks to my mentor Jack Wachira, slack community, tutors and student support! :)
+Nemanja, JoGOrska, jo_ci, Ed B, Eventyret_mentor, Daisy_mentor and many many more!

 To my family, friends and colleagues for their understanding and support too!

 NO, i was not abducted by aliens and i still love you all!
 I was just locked in my 'office' until i finish this lovely episode of life :))
 Even though i stumbled a lot along the way,